Skip to main content

 Biography

 Nikki is an assistant professor in the Department of Sociology and works across the department in Criminology, Sociology and Social Work.
-She is a registered social worker; completing the Master of Social Work Programme at Durham in 2019 with Distinction.
-Nikki has 16 years experience working and volunteering for various women and children's organisations and embeds this experience in her teaching.
+She is a registered social worker; and acting practice lead and co-director of the Master of Social Work programme (Reg: SW130161).

 Nikki completed her ESRC funded doctoral research in 2022 whereby she developed a substantive theory of primary-aged child-to-parent violence; using a classical Grounded Theory approach to integrate the perspectives of parents, practitioners, and children themselves.
 In this work a key focus was that non-intentional forms of harm should be understood through the lens of 'need' and referred to as explosive and harmful impulses.